andres-erbsen/dename-writeup/dename.md

 [@EllisonSchneierPKI][@SchneierVerisignHacked]; a breach of the Kerberos domain controller would result in a total compromise of the security domain.
-For this reason, security-critical applications try to work around the need for a dircetory service, for example, `ssh`, OpenPGP, OTR and Pond have users manually communicate the critical bits of authenticating information to each other.
+For this reason, security-critical applications try to work around the need for a dircetory service; for example, `ssh`, OpenPGP, OTR and Pond have users manually communicate the critical bits of authenticating information to each other.
 This approach is tedious[@arsTechnicaGGreenwaldPGP] and prone to human error, especially if the users in question are not online at the same time[@Johnny2008].
 Recently, better ways to maintain a user directory have been discovered, such as [@SwartzSquareZoooko], [@CertificateTransparancy] and NameCoin.
 However, all of those rely on economic feedback loops for security, and the cost is passed on to the users.
-We present `dename` -- a distributed user directory service with a simpler security guarantee and lower projected operating costs.
+We present `dename` -- a distributed user directory service that works under the assumption that any one of the servers is secure.
 \endabstract

 # Overview

-In essence, `dename` works by having a group of predetermined but independently administered servers maintain identical copies of the user directory and collectively vouch for the correctness of its contents.
-Any one server being honest is sufficient for a unanimous result to be correct.
-We have the servers require, that all updates to a user's profile are digitally signed by that user, thus preventing any other party (including another server) from modifying it.
-The discussion of the operation of this system is organized as follows: first, we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with exactly equal results.
+In essence, `dename` works by having a group of predetermined but independently administered servers maintain identical copies of the user directory and collectively vouch for the correctness of the directory's contents.
+Any one server's honesty is sufficient for a unanimous result to be correct.
+We have the servers require that all updates to a user's profile are digitally signed by that user, thus preventing any other party (including malicious servers) from modifying it.
+The discussion of the operation of this system is organized as
+follows: first, we describe how the servers communicate with each other to apply changes to the directory while ensuring that they end up with identical results.
 In general, this is the problem of replicating a state machine in the presence of malicious faults, but our solution is significantly simpler than the previous because it requires all parties to participate in order to make progress.
 Second, we describe the procedure of looking up users' profiles.
-We start with a trivial but inefficient protocol and end up storing the directory in a merkle-hashed radix tree and serving its branches.
+We start with a trivial but inefficient protocol and end up storing the directory in a Merkle-hashed radix tree and serving its branches.
 We argue that if a lookup succeeds then the result must have been accepted by all servers.
 Third, we tackle the issue of freshness, that is, we provide a system for ensuring that the result represents the most up-to-date state of the system.
 Fourth, we show how independent verifiers can be added to this system in the spirit of Certificate Transparency[@CertificateTransparancy] and VerSum[@VerSum].
 Starting from the Merkle tree data structure described previously this addition is relatively straightforward and, as a side effect, enables efficient coherent caching of lookup results.

 # Maintaining consensus